fde31/max-js-bundler/README.md

 ### Notes

 Currently we are using a custom fork of *Rollup* in order to offer a custom `format` to avoid any module loader wrapping and leaving the global namespace intact.
 Apart from that the *Treeshaking* feature is disabled until I find a way to disable it *only* for the top level file.
 None of these issues should affect your code or its functionality.
-It just means you'll end up with a slightly bigger bundle that needed.
+It just means you'll end up with a slightly bigger bundle than needed.

-## Usage
+# Usage
 ```sh-session
 $ npm install -g max-js-bundler